Use the map below to see where Smeaton’s Tower is, or open the map in a new window (recommended on a phone).

 Due to its age and layout, we regret that disabled access to Smeaton’s Tower is very limited.
 For your safety we ask visitors to note that there are 93 steps, steep ladders and low ceilings and small openings.
+For more details, please see our accessibility guide.

 If you’re walking from the city centre, you can easily access the Hoe and Barbican via Armada Way or the seafront.
 Smeaton’s Tower is also close to the South West Coast Path route which runs along the waterfront.